Pompey seal penalty shootout win over Sunderland in Checkatrade Trophy final

 Pompey celebrated Checkatrade Trophy final success thanks to a 5-4 penalty shootout victory over Sunderland.

-With the game deadlocked at 2-2 after 120 minutes of pulsating football at Wembley, the game came down to the final kick of the match – and it was substitute Oli Hawkins who handed Kenny Jackett’s side victory with the coolest of penalties in front of an ecstatic travelling Fratton faithful crowd.
+With the game deadlocked at 2-2 after 120 minutes of pulsating football at Wembley, the match came down to the final kick – and it was substitute Oli Hawkins who handed Kenny Jackett’s side victory with the coolest of penalties in front of an ecstatic travelling Fratton faithful crowd.

 The outcome is one not many Blues fans would have anticipated following the first half.